smrini/img2stl/readme.md

    - Generates an STL file compatible with all major 3D printing slicers
    - Uses binary STL format for efficiency
    - Provides progress feedback during generation
+   - creates the specified directory if it doesn't exist

 ### Resolution and Scale